openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 Machine API conditions will also include a new `Synchronized` condition type, which will be used to indicate when the non-authoritative resource is fully synchronised with the authoritative resource.

+The `Paused` condition will be added to Machine API and Cluster API (upstream first) to allow controllers to acknowledge the change in the authoritative API.

+Admission control will prevent changes to non-authoritative resources that do not come from the sync controller, bar a small number of fields that are allowed to be updated by the user.

 #### Authority of resources and controller reconciliations

-To ensure that only one controller acts on any resource (Machine, MachineSet etc) at any one time, a new field `status.authoritative-api` will be implemented.
+To ensure that only one controller acts on any resource (Machine, MachineSet etc) at any one time, a new field `status.authoritativeAPI` will be implemented.
 The new field will be applied to each Machine API resource and will determine which controller is authoritative for the resource.

 The accepted values for the field will be either `machine.openshift.io` or `cluster.x-k8s.io` (the respective API groups for Machine API and Cluster API).